kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

   (so everywhere Ready is used for a Machine it always means the same thing)
 - Add a new condition monitoring the status of the connectivity to workload clusters (`RemoteConnectionProbe`).

-In order to keep making progress on this proposal, the fist iteration will be focused on
+In order to keep making progress on this proposal, the first iteration will be focused on:

 - Machines
 - MachineSets